 After 4 years of development, Camel Audio recently released Alchemy, the ultimate sample manipulation synthesizer.

 Update 26-02-2009: Ben @ Camel Audio pointed out to me that since my review, some things changed.
-You can check here for details, and I will add some notes in the review below as well.
+I’ve added some notes in the review below.

 Here’s what the product page says:

 Alchemy features additive, spectral and granular synthesis and resynthesis, sampling, and a very capable virtual analog engine with unison and PWM.
 You can morph or crossfade between sources.
 You can import your own samples from SFZ, WAV or AIFF files.
 A wide range of analog modelled filters are included, in addition to a flexible rack of effects which includes all those from CamelPhat and CamelSpace as well as many new effects such as a high quality reverb.
 The innovative modulation system is extremely flexible, yet easy to use.
 Alchemy also features a powerful arpeggiator with the ability to import the groove from any MIDI file for immediate synchronization to a beat.

 Alchemy comes with 2GB of content and 300 presets from various sound designers.
 Check the Alchemy product page for details on what it is/does.

 The installation process is quite simple, although it’s not your usual “double-click, next, next, finish” type installation.

 The Alchemy download is split into a few files (the instrument plug-in and some data files) which you’ll need to install by following some simple instructions in the manual.
 I’m not terribly good at (or rather patient with) reading manuals, yet I had no problems completing the installation successfully at the first try.